Procedure Guide ·Emergency Vet Visit ·2026

 Why It's Done

-Emergency vet visits handle life-threatening situations that can't wait for a regular appointment.
-Common emergencies include bloat, poisoning, hit by car, severe vomiting or diarrhea, difficulty breathing, seizures, collapse, uncontrolled bleeding, and parvovirus.
-After-hours clinics are staffed 24/7 with critical care equipment.
+Emergency visits handle life-threatening situations that can't wait: bloat, poisoning, hit by car, difficulty breathing, seizures, collapse, bleeding, parvovirus.
+After-hours clinics operate 24/7 with critical care equipment.
 When minutes matter, don't wait

 What to Expect

-Triage comes first — the most critical patients are seen first, not first-come.
-Expect a physical exam, then diagnostics (blood work, X-rays, ultrasound) based on symptoms.
-Treatment may range from IV fluids and medication to emergency surgery.
-You'll receive cost estimates before major procedures.
-Wait times can be long if your dog is stable.
+Critical cases are seen first.
+Physical exam, then diagnostics (blood work, X-rays, ultrasound) based on symptoms.
+Treatment ranges from IV fluids to emergency surgery.
+Cost estimates before procedures.
 Be prepared for long waits if not critical

 Cost Breakdown - $500-$5,000+